jennings/bitbucket-cli/README.md

 ## Commands

+### `bb pr:status [id]`

+Displays the status of a given pull request ID.
+If the pull request ID is not specified, offers a list of open pull requests.

 ### `bb pr:checkout [id]`

 Checks out the branch for the given pull request ID.
 If the pull request ID